paoliniluis/shift-to-spectrum/README.md

 1. `git clone` or download this repo
 2. on the downloaded directory do a `npm i` to install all dependencies
 3. `node index` with the flags below
-4. Once finished (and if you didn't use the execute flag, you will see a syntax.sql file generated with all the commands
+4. Once finished (and if you didn't use the execute flag), you will see a syntax.sql file generated with all the commands

 ### FLAGS
 > **--host**: AWS Redshift host to connect to